Prosperity Textiles achieves 17% water savings using Higg data

 In pursuit of a more sustainable denim manufacturing process, Prosperity is also focused on reducing its water consumption.
 Historically, as a byproduct of the finishing process the company released 240 tons of wastewater heated 98 degrees Celsius each day.

 So in 2014, the company installed a water recycling system designed to collect condensation from water accumulated on dryers during the denim finishing process.
 The recycling project diverted this water for reuse throughout other manufacturing processes.
-Higg measured this system alone to save 80 thousand tons of water and 1,500 tons of coal per year, while also reducing overall wastewater output.
+Worldly measured this system alone to save 80 thousand tons of water and 1,500 tons of coal per year, while also reducing overall wastewater output.

-Using Higg to monitor multiple efforts
+Using Worldly to monitor multiple efforts

 Getting buy-in: clear business value